Anaheim, California: Anaheim Public Utilities

 Anaheim Public Utilities is the only municipal owned water and electric utility in Orange County, providing residential and business customers with water and electric services.
 The utility is regulated and governed locally by the City Council.
 A Public Utilities Board, made up of Anaheim residents, advises the City Council on major utility issues.
+Water is sourced from the Metropolitan Water District of Southern California, importing water from Northern California and the Colorado River.
+Additionally, the Orange County Water District manages groundwater from the Santa Ana River, local rainfall, recycled water, and imported water.

-Anaheim has decided to bury power lines along major transportation corridors, converting its electricity system for aesthetic and reliability reasons.
+Anaheim has decided to bury power lines along major transportation corridors, converting its electricity system for aesthetic and reliability purposes.
 To minimize the impact on customer bills, undergrounding is taking place slowly over a period of 50 years, funded by a 4% surcharge on electric bills.

 Crime

 In 2019, Anaheim reported 8 murders; given its population, this rate was lower than the average national rate by 17%.
 Reported rapes in the city are relatively uncommon as well, but have been increasing, along with the national average.
 Robbery (396 reported incidents) and aggravated assault (575 incidents) rank among the most frequent violent crimes in the city, though robbery rates are slightly less than the national average.
 1,123 burglaries were reported, as well as 5,904 thefts and 1,231 car thefts.
 All three types of crime were below average.

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Anaheim is listed below: